 Although there is a high concentration of IT talent, the Finnish market can't keep up with the pace of technology and therefore there is an urgent need for more IT specialists.

-6. Childcare Skills
+6. Digital Health Skills

 7. Business Administration Skills